Guide to the Collection

 Charles Pickering Bowditch (1842-1921) was the son of Jonathan Ingersoll Bowditch and Lucy O. Nichols and the grandson of Nathaniel Bowditch.
 After earning his degree from Harvard College, he served as first and second lieutenant and captain of the 55th Massachusetts Volunteer Infantry and as captain of the 5th Massachusetts Volunteer Cavalry during the Civil War.

 Bowditch is perhaps best known for his pioneering work as an archeologist, specializing in Maya hieroglyphic writing.
 In 1910, he published The Numeration, Calendar Systems and Astronomical Knowledge of the Mayas, one of the premier studies of the subject.
-He was also a major benefactor to the Peabody Museum in Salem, Mass., and served as treasurer of the American Academy of Arts and Sciences from 1905 to 1915 and president from 1917 to 1919.
+He was also a major benefactor to the Peabody Museum of Archaeology and Ethnology at Harvard University, and served as treasurer of the American Academy of Arts and Sciences from 1905 to 1915 and president from 1917 to 1919.

 On 7 June 1866, he married Cornelia Livingston Rockwell (1841-1930), daughter of the Hon.
 Judge Julius and Lucy Forbes Walker.
 The couple lived in Jamaica Plain, Mass., and had four children: Cornelia Bowditch (b.
 1867), Lucy Rockwell Bowditch (b.
 1868; married in 1894 Franklin Greene Balch), Katharine Putnam Bowditch (b.
 1870; married in 1899 Ernest Amory Codman), and Ingersoll Bowditch (b.
 1875; married in 1904 Sylvia Church Scudder).